simonsobs/PSpipe/README.md

 test_projection.py: test of projection healpix to CAR

-test_spectra_spin0.py: test of generation of spin0  spectra
+test_spectra_spin0.py: test of generation of spin0  spectra for HEALPIX and CAR pixellisation

-test_spectra_spin0and2.py: test of generation of spin0 and spin2 spectra
+test_spectra_spin0and2.py: test of generation of spin0 and spin2 spectra for HEALPIX and CAR pixellisation

 test_pspy_namaster_spin0.py: comparison pspy / namaster for spin 0 fields (require installing namaster)